CerberusPM/Cerberus/README.md

 CerberusPM uses [Commando](https://github.com/ACM-PocketMine-MP/Commando/tree/PM5/) (the Link is a Forked Version of Commando which remains UP TO DATE with CerberusPM.

 ## Features yet to Implement
-* Landclaim saving
 * Expand subcommand
 * Move subcommand
-* Flag system and flag subcommand
-* Flag subcommand with many flags (like in WorldGuard for Java)
+* Flag system and flag subcommand with many flags (like in WorldGuard for Java)
+* Importing landclaims from other plugins, i.e. migration
 * Region highlighting

 # Authors